le0daniel/graphql-tools/readme.md

  - (not working yet) Apollo Tracing support
  - Custom extensions support
- - Default TypeRepository Implementation with lazy loading support
+ - Default TypeRepository Implementation with lazy loading
  - Strict Type Checks
- - Abstract classes to extend for defining types / enums / interfaces / unions / scalars
+ - Abstract classes to extend for defining types / enums / interfaces / unions / scalars / Fields
- - Field definition is still as flexible as webonyx/graphql
- - Extendable ProxyResolver class which allows for reusable validation / authorization
+ - Fields are built with the easy to use Field builder
+ - Abstraction of deferred fields to solve the N+1 problem
+ - Code First approach to schema building

 ## Basic Usage